claceio/docs/content/docs/Applications/AppSecurity/index.md

 This security model allows for the following:

-- Users can download applications and run on their machine, without worrying about what operations the app can do on their system outside the audited permissions
+- Users can download applications and run on their machine, without worrying about what operations the app can do on their system outside the audited permissions.
 - Operations teams can install and approve applications.
 Further application updates can be handled by the development team, without requiring the operational admins to verify the updated code.
-As long as the application works within the originally defined permission boundary, application updates will continue to work
+As long as the application works within the originally defined permission boundary, application updates will continue to work.
 - Application developers can use LLM powered automated code generation tools without worrying about the side-effects of the code.
 If the generated code tries to perform any operation not previously approved, it will fail.

 ## Sample Application